hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 bullets just in case the story is not made up.

 They are also commanded to deliver Sheemie to Serenity, which is nearby.
-The sisters that run the place agree to adopt Sheemie.
-They are taking many injured folk and also another orphan.
+The sisters that run the place agree to adopt the orphan boy.

-They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the orphans.
+They stay for one night there and one of the sisters proceeds to narrate a story *the wind through the keyhole* to the orphans and injured the sisters are also *taking care of.

 Again, a story within a story.